Word Analysis:

 Say: I will read some words that begin with these letters.
 Listen to each word, say it after

-(indicate the letter tiles) to point to the letter
+me, and then choose from these letters (indicate the letter tiles) to point to the letter

 the word begins with.